arun96/SouthAsianGenomeDiversity/README.md

 This repository will contain links to all talks, posters and papers relevant to this work, as well as the analysis scripts and tools used in this project.

-We are currently working on a pre-print for this work (as of November 2023), so stay tuned for updates in the near future.
+We are currently working on a pre-print for this work, so stay tuned for updates in the near future.
 In the meanwhile, we have linked past posters about this work below.

 ## Past Presentations and Posters of this work

+BIODATA 2024 Poster - coming soon!

+[GI 2023 Poster](https://drive.google.com/file/d/1sMByc7kWJl9ipy14WLtpWlJ2mlwt0hOc/view?usp=sharing) - shown at the Genome Informatics 2023 Meeting @ CSHL.

 [ASHG 2023 Poster](https://drive.google.com/file/d/1N4YAV44Velab-i63iTrwN8bNHwAhO975/view?usp=sharing) - shown at the ASHG 2023 Meeting @ Washington DC.